zacscodingclub/javascript-pure-functions-lab-learn-experts-testing-batch/README.md

 ## Overview

-In ths lab, you'll write non-side-effecting functions and you'll chain updates without mutating global state.
+In this lab, you'll write non-side-effecting functions and you'll chain updates without mutating global state.

 ## Late to the party